Program Rationale and Goals

-- SPISE is 4 weeks of total immersion (24/7) in university-level calculus, physics, biochemistry, computer programming, entrepreneurship, Mandarin, Caribbean Unity, and hands-on projects in robotics and electronics/renewable energy.
+- SPISE is 5 weeks of total immersion (24/7) in university-level calculus, physics, biochemistry, computer programming, entrepreneurship, and hands-on projects in robotics and/or electronics/renewable energy.

 - Instructors in SPISE are university professors from the Region and the Diaspora (including MIT).
 Some are senior management professionals from leading biotechnology and pharmaceutical companies in the Diaspora.
 These instructors bring unique expertise and perspectives to the students, as well as important networking connections.